ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-web-proof.md

 This example uses the Single-Use Algorithm as defined in JSON Proof Algorithms to create a JSON Proof Token.
 It demonstrates how to apply selective disclosure using an array of traditional JWS-based signatures.
 Unlinkability is only achieved by using each JWP one time, as multiple uses are inherently linkable via the traditional ECDSA signature embedded in the proof.

-To begin we need two asymmetric keys for Single-Use, one that represents the JPT signers's stable key, and the other is an ephemeral key generated by the Signer just for this JWP.
+To begin, we need two asymmetric keys for Single Use: one that represents the JPT Signer's stable key and the other is an ephemeral key generated by the Signer just for this JWP.

 This is the Signer's stable private key used in this example in the JWK format:
 ```json